-^{} Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.
+^{}Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.

-Services that are covered for you What you must pay when you get these services Clotting factors you give yourself by injection if you have hemophilia.
+Services that are covered for you What you must pay when you get these services intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
+Medicare Part B prescription drugs† These drugs are covered under Part B of Original Medicare.
+Members of our plan receive coverage for these drugs through our plan.
+Covered drugs include: Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump).
+Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by our plan.
+Clotting factors you give yourself by injection if you have hemophilia.
 Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant.
 Certain oral anti-cancer drugs and anti-nausea drugs.
-Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases. • Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services. \$0 or 15% coinsurance depending on the drug (please call Member Services to find out which drugs are provided at a coinsurance) Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug.
-15% Coinsurance Antigens.
-Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa). \$0
+Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases.
+Your applicable Part D prescription drug copayment or coinsurance Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services. \$0 or 15% coinsurance depending on the drug (please call Member Services to find out which drugs are provided at a coinsurance) Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug.
+15% coinsurance